Disability & Specific Learning Differences / Difficulties (SpLDs)

 If you have already started your course, you should contact the Disability team via the Gateway desk located in the Library.

-• What about funding for Home/UK students?
+• What about funding for home/UK students?

 In many cases, UK students applying for higher education courses may be able to apply for the Disabled Students Allowance.
 If you are in any doubt about financial arrangements or funding, please contact the Disability & SpLD team.

-• What about funding for International Students
+• What about funding for international students?

 To be eligible to apply for Disabled Students’ Allowance you need to hold home residency status.